susanpokh/MonteCarloPortfolioRiskAnalyzer/Notes/readme.txt

     Responsibility: Process raw numbers into math metrics Key Tasks: Read Person 2's completed Simulation matrices and write the math functions for Expected Return, Volatility (Standard Deviation), Maximum Drawdown, and Loss Probability, bundling them into the RiskMetrics Struct.

-Person 4:
+Susan:
     Responsibility: Manage Multi-asset blending.
     Key Tasks: Create the StockEntry composition array, handle user-allocated weights, simulate all individual stocks in paralle, and execute the linear combination math to find the combined portfolio equity curve.

-Person 5:
+Aaditya or Aakankshya:
-    Responsibility: Write the rule-based decision algorithm and tie the whole system together Key Tasks: Write the logic that takes a RiskMetrics struct and gives a final recommendation vector.
+    Responsibility: Write the rule-based decision algorithm.

-for main.cpp file maybe Person 5 will handle it
+    Key Tasks: Write the logic that takes a RiskMetrics struct and gives a final recommendation vector.

 KEY TASKS that I mentioned above for each Person can be written in the LOG SHEET for each weeks